ansh27ika/email-spam-ham-/README.md

 >> training of model
 used logistic regression

+>>What is NLTK?
+NLTK is a toolkit build for working with NLP in Python.
+It provides us various text processing libraries with a lot of test datasets.
+A variety of tasks can be performed using NLTK such as tokenizing, parse tree visualization, etc

 >>Train Test Split
 It is important to split your data set to training set and test set,